harness/developer-hub/release-notes/continuous-delivery.md

   The fix handles empty arrays, and saved filters return only fields that have values.

-- Fixed an issue where triggers based on ECR images were fired with null values for artifact image tag and repo name.
+- Fixed an issue where ECR image based triggers based on ECR images were firing with null values the for artifact image tag and repository name.
 (CDS-75173)

+  This fix includes the following new expressions:

+  - `<+trigger.artifact.source.connectorRef>` to access connectorRef in triggers

+  - `<+trigger.artifact.source.imagePath>` to access imagePath in triggers

 - Added the following tooltip for the Build stage: `CI Stage can be skipped with New Artifact/Manifest Trigger using selective stage configuration`.
 (CDS-75080, ZD-47902)